CruxConnect/crux-docs/_discovery/create_connection.md

 ### Response Parameters:

-///// Should return a full connection object (like in get_connections.md) or just a connection UUID and a request_date?
+///// Should we return a full connection object (like in get_connections.md) or just a connection UUID and a request_date?
 ///// Should we just return a generic 'success' message and send a confirmation email the same time we send an email to the account manager?

 uuid
 : (string) Universal Unique Identifier for the connection

 request_date
-: (string) date the connection was requested
+: (string) Date and time the request to connect was received.
+Formatted as UTC following ISO 8601.